MBagrat/personal-website/_posts/xcode/2022-08-31-markup-for-playgrounds.md

 toc_sticky: true
 ---

-In this post you will learn how to use markup for Playgrounds.
+In this post you will learn how to use markup for an Apples Xcode Playgrounds.

 *Hint: This post uses **Xcode 13.4** and **Swift 5**.*